arendst/Tasmota/Device_Groups.md

 To include device groups support in the build, define USE_DEVICE_GROUPS in your user_config_override.
 This adds 3.5K to the code size.
 All devices in a group must be running firmware with device group support and have device groups enabled.

-To enable device groups, set Option16 to 1 and **restart the device**.
+To enable device groups, set Option85 to 1.

 ## Device Groups Operation